wp-plugins/abase/readme.txt

 == Changelog ==

+= 2.0 =

+Documentation corrections and clarifications.
+New versioning for WordPress.

 = 1.13.7.19 =

 First version available through WordPress.

 == Upgrade notice ==

+= 2.0 =

+Documentation corrections and clarifications.
+New versioning for WordPress

 = 1.13.7.19 =

 First version available through WordPress.